moeadham/ripple_cloud/README.md

-mojo
+ripple_cloud
 ====

-Using ripple to bank the world
+Nothing to see here..